grantjenks/python-disjointset/README.md

 ## License

-disjointset is licensed under the Apache License, Version 2.0.
+fastdisjointset is licensed under the Apache License, Version 2.0.
 See the [LICENSE](LICENSE) file for full details.